-In the ADA Consensus Statement, the panel concluded that general screening for autoantibodies should be used in newly diagnosed, non-insulin-requiring diabetes, and that the one-off cost associated with this test would be justified (Buzzetti et al, 2020).
+In the Consensus Statement, the panel concluded that general screening for autoantibodies should be used in newly diagnosed, non-insulin-requiring diabetes, and that the one-off cost associated with this test would be justified (Buzzetti et al, 2020).
 They recommended testing for anti-GAD antibodies, which are the most sensitive marker of LADA and most widely used across the world (Hawa et al, 2013).

 This is a controversial but fascinating recommendation.
 NICE (2015) guidance does not recommend routine use of autoantibodies at diagnosis and only advises using this test when type 1 diabetes is suspected but atypical, such as in people with a BMI of ≥25 kg/m2, age ≥50 years, slow evolution of hyperglycaemia or a long prodrome.
-The ADA, however, advises its use across all cases of newly diagnosed diabetes where insulin is not required, which would include everyone diagnosed with type 2 diabetes.
+Buzzetti et al, however, advise its use across all cases of newly diagnosed diabetes where insulin is not required, which would include everyone diagnosed with type 2 diabetes.
 Obviously this is a very large number of people, with associated cost and practical considerations.
 This is an interesting area for debate and we need more research to assess the effectiveness of such a strategy.
 In the UK, the current strategy is opportunistic identification of LADA using the clues we have discussed on a case-by-base basis.

 Management of LADA

 People with a diagnosis of LADA are likely to be under secondary care management.
 There have been no specific guidelines for the management of LADA until now.
-The ADA Consensus Statement discusses the options in detail and emphasises that management needs to be individualised (Buzzetti et al, 2020).
+The international Consensus Statement discusses the options in detail and emphasises that management needs to be individualised (Buzzetti et al, 2020).

 The statement recommends a key role for the use of C-peptide testing in monitoring LADA and deciding on treatment choices.
 C-peptide is a by-product of the production of insulin by the pancreas.
 It can be used in LADA to monitor the degree of beta-cell function, and treatment can be matched accordingly using variations of type 2 diabetes treatment.
 If the C-peptide level is <0.3 nmol/L, insulin is required.
 At levels above this, treatment can be matched to the individual, with frequent monitoring of C-peptide levels (every 6 months or if glycaemic control worsens).